University & Community

 The University also provides nearly $1.8 million in scholarships every year for Rochester City School District (RCSD) students.
 Since its launch at the University in 2007, more than 70 City graduates have taken advantage of the Rochester Promise scholorship program, which guarantees any graduate of City high schools at least $100,000 in sponsored scholarships to attend the University's College of Arts, Sciences, and Engineering.

 Arts and culture

 The University also enhances and contributes to the region’s uniquely rich cultural capital through ongoing initiatives that creatively connect our resources with the community, regardless of means.
 For nearly 100 years, the Eastman School of Music’s Community Music School has provided instruction to more than 60,000 students of all ages.

 The Memorial Art Gallery is one of the few university-affiliated art museums open to the public.
 Consistently recognized as one of the finest regional art museums in the nation, it serves more than 16,000 area school children annually at no charge.

 The University also enhances our community in many ways that go unrecognized but are of vital importance to the public.

-- $504,000 in financial incentives to help University of Rochester regular full-time and part-time faculty and staff achieve the dream of homeownership in city neighborhoods surrounding the University; more than 280 mortgages supported since the program began in 2008, and 51 in 2013 alone.
+- $804,000 in financial incentives to help University of Rochester regular full-time and part-time faculty and staff achieve the dream of homeownership in city neighborhoods surrounding the University; more than 280 mortgages supported since the program began in 2008, and 51 in 2013 alone.

 - More than $1.5 million contributed by the University community to the United Way of Greater Rochester, through a campaign chaired by President Seligman that raised $26.6 million in 2013